 Philosophy & approach

-Tracey also convenes the Civil Litigation Practice course, which is part of the Professional Practice Core (PPC) of the GDLP program.
+I convene and teach the Banking and Finance Law elective course within the GDLP/MLP program, which I developed and designed in 2015.
+I also convene and teach the Civil Litigation Practice course, which is part of the Professional Practice Core (PPC) within the GDLP program.

 - Banking and Finance Law - Convenor (GDLP) - 2015, 2016, 2017, 2018